exKitsune/AutoTriage/_example_output/analysis_intermediates/analysis_summary.md

 A vulnerability was discovered in the PyYAML library in versions before 5.4, where it is susceptible to arbitrary code execution when it processes untrusted YAML files through the full_load method or with the FullLoader loader.
 Applications that use the library to process untrusted input may be vulnerable to this flaw.
 This flaw allows an attacker to execute arbitrary code on the system by abusing the python/object/new constructor.
 This flaw is due to an incomplete fix for CVE-2020-1747.

 - **ID:** `CVE-2020-14343`
-- **Severity:** LOW
+- **Severity:** TRIVIAL
-- **Investigation:** Confirmed via human review and check_import_usage that PyYAML is not imported or used in production code.
-The vulnerability requires direct usage of full_load/FullLoader which is not present.
-SBOM analysis shows no production exposure.
+- **Investigation:** Confirmed via SBOM that PyYAML 5.3.1 is present, but check_import_usage showed no import statements.
+Human review indicated it's a pytest transitive dependency not used in production code.
+No YAML processing functions are actively used in the codebase.
-- **Reason:** The vulnerability is not applicable as PyYAML 5.3.1 is not imported or used in the codebase.
-The human review confirmed no direct usage in production or src/ directory, and check_import_usage verifies no import statements exist.
-The library is only a transitive dependency of pytest-yaml, which isn't used in production.
+- **Reason:** The vulnerability is not applicable as PyYAML 5.3.1 is not actually imported or used in the codebase.
+It appears to be a transitive dependency with no active usage
 - **Recommendations:**
-  - Confirm no direct usage in dev/CI environments
-  - Monitor for changes in dependency tree
+  - Remove PyYAML from dependencies if not required
+  - Ensure production requirements.txt doesn't include pytest dependencies
   - Maintain current safe_load() usage patterns
 - **Verify Yourself:**
-  - grep -r 'import yaml' src/ returns no results
+  - Run 'grep -r 'import yaml' .' to confirm no imports
-  - docker inspect prod-container | grep -i pyyaml shows no presence
-  - Check requirements-dev.txt for pytest-yaml dependencies
+  - Check SBOM for PyYAML presence
-  - Run 'python -c "import yaml"' to confirm no installation
+  - Verify production container dependencies
+  - Confirm no YAML processing code exists
 - **Limitations:**
-  - Cannot verify third-party test framework usage patterns
+  - Didn't check all possible indirect usage paths
+  - Assumed all test dependencies are non-production
-  - No runtime environment analysis performed
+  - No runtime execution analysis performed

-  - Assumes dev/CI environment configurations remain unchanged
+## ⚠️ Analysis Failures - Manual Review Required

+*These issues could not be automatically analyzed due to errors.
+Manual review is required.*

+### Problem: Use a specific version tag for the image.

+**Description:** Use a specific version tag for the image.

+- **ID:** `a6a8e075-8b1b-4c6b-86d5-028abb0709f6`
+- **Original Severity:** LOW
+- **Error:** Analysis failed: LLM response was not valid JSON.
+Manual review recommended.
+- **Next Steps:**
+  - Manual review required due to analysis failure